jacobtoye/Leaflet.iconlabel/README.md

 #Leaflet.iconlabel
-Adds support for displaying a label to the right of a Leaflet L.Icon.
+Adds support for displaying a label to the right of a Leaflet Icon.

 ##Using the plugin
-If you are happy with the default style you should be able to use it straight off the bat.
+If you are happy with the default icon and label styles, you should be able to use it without any modifications.
 To create a map marker with a label, declare your marker like:

 ````
 var marker = new L.Marker(